Nudity in film: Pre-Hays Code Hollywood, 1929–1934

-Hays Code Enforcement Hollywood, 1934–1960s
+Hays Code Hollywood, 1934–1960s

 Though in place, the Hays Code was not enforced until 1934, spurred on in response to objections voiced by several groups to the content of Hollywood films – provoked at least partly by the notorious 1933 Czech film Ecstasy, which was highly controversial in its time largely because of a nude swimming scene by Hedy Lamarr as well as perhaps the first non-pornographic film to portray sexual intercourse, although never showing more than the actors' faces.
 It has also been called the first on-screen depiction of a female orgasm.

 The restrictions of the production code were strictly enforced from 1934 until the early 1960s to restrict nudity in films produced by the studios.
 United States-produced films were also under the scrutiny of moral guardians, such as the Catholic Legion of Decency, which had an influence on the content and subject matter of films in the 1930s and 1940s.
 They were also subject to constraints of state censorship authorities.
-These bodies followed inconsistent guidelines through which the film producers had to navigate; with some films being exhibited in cut versions in some states.
+These bodies followed inconsistent guidelines through which the film producers had to navigate, with some films being exhibited in cut versions in some states.

 The Hays Code was so strict that even the display of cleavage was controversial.
 Producer Howard Hughes created controversy by his emphasis on cleavage, especially that of Jane Russell, first in the 1941 film The Outlaw and also in the 1953 film The French Line.
 The film was found objectionable under the Hays Code because of Russell's "breast shots in bathtub, cleavage and breast exposure" while some of her decollete gowns were regarded to be "intentionally designed to give a bosom peep-show effect beyond even extreme decolletage".
 Both films were condemned by the Legion of Decency and were released only in cut versions.